 Step 8: At this step, your First Class Mail gets assigned to the mail carrier.
-The carrier then travels along their designated route under which the address falls.
+The carrier then travels along the designated route under which the address falls.

-When assigning the delivery route, the First Class Mails always gets preference over standard mail.
+When assigning the delivery route, the First Class Mail always gets preference over standard mail.
 However, this usually happens when there is an overload of mail at USPS.

 Step 9: This is the final step involved in your First Class Mail delivery.
 Here, the mail carrier or worker delivers your mailer to the addressee.

 Mail delivery is faster for addresses with a complete ZIP+4 code.
 If the address does not have a complete ZIP+4 code, there is a chance that the delivery may get slightly delayed.